Gajos93/IT-Support-Google-Course/Course1_TechSupportFundamentals/Module3_Operating_System/Terms.md

-# Course 1 – Module 3 Terms
+# 📚 Terminology – Module 3

 - **Operating system (OS)**: Software that manages hardware, software, and user interaction.
 - **Kernel**: The OS core that manages processes, memory, and hardware communication.